NickCarneiro/tweetchan/readme.md

 A chrome extension that

 - Anonymizes tweets
+- Hides lies and retweets
+- Can be toggled on/off with `ctrl-shift-f` on Linux and `alt-f` on Mac
 - Removes distractions like moments and follow recommendations
-- Can be toggled on/off with `ctrl-shift-f` on Linux and `alt-f` on Mac

 #Screenshot